 On the fiftieth anniversary of the Confederation of British colonies in North America as the Dominion of Canada the Parliament and people dedicate this building in process of reconstruction after damage by fire as a memorial of the deeds of their forefathers and of the valour of those Canadians who in the Great War fought for the liberties of Canada, of the Empire and of humanity.

-One hundred years later, nearly 100 parliamentarians, including Senators Diane Bellemare, Joseph Day, Elaine McCoy, Larry Smith, René Cormier and Terry Mercer, gathered in Confederation Hall to mark the original event.
+In 2017 — on the 100th anniversary of the ceremony — nearly 100 parliamentarians, including senators Diane Bellemare, Joseph A. Day, Elaine McCoy, Larry W. Smith, René Cormier and Terry M. Mercer, gathered in Confederation Hall to mark the original event.

-Senate Speaker George Furey addressed the group, celebrating the architectural legacy of that 1917 event.
+Senate Speaker George J. Furey had addressed the group to celebrate the architectural legacy of that 1917 event.

 He recalled the words of Sir Robert Borden, who had said the new structure would symbolize “the splendid achievement of the past and the still more glorious hope of the future.”